nadaanbaalak/iTunes25/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Running Locally
-Clone or download the repo on your local system
+Clone or download the repo on your local system.<br/>
-Run "npm i" to install all the npm packages
+Run "npm i" to install all the npm packages.<br/>
-Run "npm start" to run the program and visit "https://localhost:3000" in your browser.
+Run "npm start" to run the program and visit "https://localhost:3000" in your browser.<br/>

 ## Available Scripts